 Michaela has a Bachelor’s in Art and Religion from Syracuse University in New York and a Master’s in Gender and Development from the Institute of Development Studies at the University of Sussex, UK.
 Read Michaela’s Advocacy Portfolio.

 Genderless literally means ‘without gender’ while still encompassing all of the qualities – masculine, feminine, both and neither.
 Fused with Agenda, the name suggests a plan of action or an ideological goal.
-Both words stand for what we believe in as a creative social lab.
+Both words stand for what I believe in as a creative social lab.
 To serve a social purpose of building cultures of equality and catering to everyone, regardless of their identities and especially because of their identities.

 We need not look any further than the preponderance of pink for girls and blue for boys to see how deeply engrained our society is in gender stereotypes.
 The reality is that their consequences are far more dangerous than people realize.
 Genderless Agenda seeks to break these stereotypes through impactful communications and in turn, help activists and organizations do good, better.